Setting timeout to avoid bug in MySQL driver that causes Mongrel stopping to work after a long idle time

 Please advise where and who I can address this issue to.

-#5 Updated by K Purohit over 10 years ago
+#5 Updated by K Purohit about 12 years ago

 I had the same issue.
 I think the problem was that we were running Ruby v.1.8.5 and didn't have the mysql gem installed.
 This gem needs Ruby v.1.8.6 or above.